prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 	- (a) the statement that it is a decision of the Court ;
 	- (b) the date of its delivery ;
 	- (c) the names of the presiding judge, the judge-rapporteur and other judges taking part in it ;
-	- (d) the names of the parties and of the parties ’ representatives ;
+	- (d) the names of the parties and of the parties ' representatives ;
 	- (e) an indication of the claim, order or r emedy sought by the parties ;
 	- (f) a summary of the facts ; and
 	- (g) the grounds for the decision .

 2. The order of the Court consequential upon the decision (other than costs) including any order giving immediate effect to an injunction, shall be appended to t he decision.
 The order shall comply with Rule 351.

-3. Any dissenting opinion shall be attached to the Court’s decision.
+3. Any dissenting opinion shall be attached to the Court's decision.

 4. The decision of the Court of First Instance shall contain a summary of the requests and facts submitted by the parties and a statemen t of the facts and arguments on which the Court bases its decision.